ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

 -------------------

 - Increased complexity in the Parser and Renamer
-- Contexts can be abused to write code that is harder to understand
+- Submodules can be abused to write code that is harder to understand

 Backward Compatibility
 ----------------------